What Do Women Want in a Relationship? Here are 11 Things

 9. Be honest with us.

 If you want a night out with your friends, just say it.
-(Any woman who gets irritated by that needs to get a clue.)
+(Any woman who gets irritated by that needs to work on her self-esteem.)
 If something is bothering you about us, just say it.
 Don’t hold it in and then harbor resentment, just tell us so we can say sorry if we owe you an apology, and so we won’t do it again if it was hurtful.

 10. Laugh.